 Again, these quotes are only found in the King James Version of the Bible.
 The word “unicorn” is not mentioned in the new versions of the Bible.

-Should Unicorns Be Included In The Bible Again?
+Should Unicorns Be Included in the Holy Book Again?

-I´m going to say my honest opinion here.
-Here in Finland, and I suppose in many developed countries, the church is losing more and more members.
-People, especially young people, don´t seem to find the teachings of the Bible resonate with them.
+In many developed countries, the church is losing more and more members.
+Especially young people don’t seem to find the teachings of the Bible resonate with them.

 Unicorns might indeed be the solution to get more people to join the church.
 Unicorns were part of the Bible once, and now would be the perfect time to bring them back!

-Unicorns are mentioned in the Bible, but only in King James Version of the Bible.
-Newer Bible translations don´t mention unicorns.
-This is also a question of translation; the original Hebrew word re´em could be translated as a unicorn, a rhinoceros or a wild ox.
+- Unicorns are mentioned in the Bible, but only in King James Version.
+Newer translations don´t mention unicorns.

 Should unicorns be brought back to the new version of the Bible?
 I think so.
-After all, unicorns were mentioned in the Bible once, and now they could be brought back.
-People, especially young people, love unicorns these days.
+After all, unicorns were mentioned in the Holy Book once, and now they could be brought back.
+Especially young people love unicorns these days.
 If the church wants to get more members, the unicorns might be the perfect solution.

 Do you think unicorns should be mentioned in the Bible again, and why?
-What do the unicorns in the Bible symbolize in your opinion?
-Please share your thoughts on the unicorns and the Bible in the comment section below!
+What does the unicorn in the Bible symbolize in your opinion?
+Please share your thoughts in the comment section below!